01

 The short answer

-When an online coach scales to 30-50 clients, the first things that break are rarely the training plan itself.
+When an online coach scales to 30 to 50 clients, the first things that break are rarely the training plan itself.
 What breaks first is the operating layer around the plan: who needs attention this week, whose payment failed, who is slipping, who plateaued, which client never really onboarded cleanly, and what the coach forgot while trying to hold the roster in their head.
 That is why scaling eventually stops being a programming problem and becomes an operations problem.

 03